It’s important to understand the recruiter’s needs. What are they looking for?

-For each quality, which ones correspond to you, and in what way?
-What proof do you have?
+Which qualities correspond to you, and in what way?
+What concrete examples could you give in an interview?

-On each line of your CV, note the way in which you correspond to the job!
-This will help identify your strengths, make the most of your CV, write your cover letter, and then structure your interview.
+On each line of your résumé, note how you correspond to the job!
+This will help identify your strengths, make the most of your résumé, write your cover letter and then structure your interview.

 For example, how do you prove:

 your knowledge of the business sector?
-You have five years experience in large-scale retailing.
+You have five years of experience in large-scale retailing.

 your command of Spanish?
 You lived in Spain for a year.

-It may be useful to adapt your CV to the job being offered!
+It may be useful to adapt your résumé to the job being advertised!
 Apply for a position if your profile meets at least 70% of the requirements.
-Highlight this in your CV and make sure that it's clear to the recruiter.
+Highlight this in your résumé and make sure that it's clear to the recruiter.

-Be honest but keep in mind that it's a good idea to re-use the recruiter’s own words.
-In this way, you give the impression that you are speaking the same language and “matching to” what they’re looking for.
+Be honest but keep in mind that it's a good idea to reuse the recruiter’s own words.
+In this way, you give the impression that you are speaking the same language and “match” what they’re looking for.

-So go back over your CV and check each section!
+So go back over your résumé and check each section!

-For example, what have you put into the “Position sought” section?
+For example, what have you written in your résumé’s “Career Objective” section?
 Make use of the job title as advertised.

-if you are at a junior skills level:
+If you are at a junior skill level: